 Concept Papers and Full Applications must meet all Compliance criteria listed below or they will be considered noncompliant.
-EERE will not review or consider noncompliant submissions, including Concept Papers, Full Applications, and Replies to Reviewer Comments that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
-EERE will not extend the submission deadline for Applicants that fail to submit required information due to server/connection congestion.
+EERE will not review or consider noncompliant submissions, including Concept Papers, Full Applications, and i.
+Compliance Criteria

+Replies to Reviewer Comments that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
+EERE will not extend the submission deadline for applicants that fail to submit required information due to server/connection congestion.